openplanet-nl/nadeoapi-docs/docs/live/clubs/campaign-by-id.md

       type: integer
       description: The ID of the club the campaign belongs to
       required: true
-    - name: campaignID
+    - name: campaignId
       type: integer
-      description: The ID of the campaign to be requested
+      description: The campaign ID of the campaign to be requested
       required: true
 ---